The Sorcerer's Apprentice (2010 film)

-The film is produced by Walt Disney Pictures, Jerry Bruckheimer Films, Saturn Films, and Broken Road Productions.
+Production companies Walt Disney Pictures, Jerry Bruckheimer Films, Saturn Films, and Broken Road Productions created the film.
 The story is adapted from a segment in the 1940 Disney film Fantasia, entitled "The Sorcerer's Apprentice", featuring Mickey Mouse (with one scene being an extensive reference to it), which in turn is based on the late-1890s symphonic poem by Paul Dukas, itself derived from the 1797 Johann Wolfgang von Goethe ballad.

-The Sorcerer's Apprentice made its premiere at the Fantasia Film Festival on July 8, 2010, and was theatrically released by Walt Disney Studios Motion Pictures in the United States on July 14.
+The Sorcerer's Apprentice made its premiere at the Fantasia International Film Festival on July 8, 2010, and was theatrically released by Walt Disney Studios Motion Pictures in the United States on July 14.
 The film received mixed reviews from critics and was a box-office bomb, grossing only $215 million against a $150 million budget.

 Plot

 In 740 AD in England, Merlin has three apprentices: Balthazar Blake, Veronica Gorloisen, and Maxim Horvath.
 Horvath betrays Merlin by allying with Morgana le Fay, an evil sorceress trying to steal a spell called "The Rising," which will revive dead sorcerers and enslave mankind.
 Morgana mortally wounds Merlin, but Veronica absorbs Morgana's soul.
 As Morgana tries to kill Veronica from within, Balthazar stops her by imprisoning both in the "Grimhold", a magical nesting doll.
 Before dying, Merlin gives Balthazar a dragon figurine to identify the Prime Merlinean, his descendant who can defeat Morgana.
 Throughout history, Balthazar searches for Merlin's heir and confines Morganians, sorcerers who tried to free Morgana, including Horvath, in the Grimhold.

 In 2000, 10-year-old Dave Stutler meets Balthazar in his Manhattan antique store.
 Balthazar gives him Merlin's dragon figurine, which transforms into a ring, revealing Dave as the Prime Merlinean.
 When Balthazar retrieves a book on magic, Dave accidentally opens the Grimhold, releasing Horvath.
 Balthazar and Horvath fight for the Grimhold and are imprisoned in an ancient Chinese urn under a ten-year curse while Dave escapes with the ring.

 Ten years later, Dave is a physics student at NYU.
 The ten-year imprisonment curse of the urn ends, releasing both Horvath and Balthazar.
 Horvath pursues Dave and the Grimhold.
 Balthazar rescues Dave, riding an animated steel eagle adapted from a Chrysler Building gargoyle.
 Dave refuses to help Balthazar, having been under psychiatric care since their first meeting, until Balthazar agrees to leave after finding the Grimhold.
 They track the Grimhold to Chinatown, where Horvath has released the next Morganian, Sun Lok.
 Dave defeats Sun Lok, and Balthazar retrieves the Grimhold.
 Dave changes his mind and agrees to become Balthazar's apprentice.
 He also becomes romantically involved with his childhood crush, Becky, against Balthazar's wishes and advice.